paulscherrerinstitute/PsiFreeRTOS_UspR5/README.md

 If the idle-task does not get any processing time for a specified number of ticks, an endless loop is detected and an error as well as the most recent CPU load is printed and the operation is stopped.

-Note that CPU usage is measured with 32-bit counters.
-To prevent overflows after longer run-times, the *PsiFreeRTOS* library resets these counters whenever the 2^31 clock cycles have passed (at half the overflow-pweriod) within the idle-task.
-This makes sure that the printed CPU usage makes sense but the time from the last reset to the detection of an endless loop may vary.

 To achieve this, *PsiFreeRTOS* registers the hooks *vApplicationIdleHook()* and *vApplicationTickHook()*.